VanderpoelLiam/liamvanderpoel.com/content/articles/local-websites/index.md

 ## Setup a local service

 We first need to run some service on our server.
 Feel free to skip this section if you already have all your services setup.
-We just need something running for this tutorial, so we pick the dummy webserver [whoami](https://github.com/traefik/whoami) which will run on port `8080`.
+We just need something running for this tutorial, so I picked the dummy webserver [whoami](https://github.com/traefik/whoami) which will run on port `8080`.

 ### Docker install